 "Freedom of thought and concience" means that I do not have to like the actions of others.
 I am allowed to express my opinion and criticize their actions but I am limited in doing so because I have to recognize and respect the rights and freedoms of the others.
-This means that I have to be polite.
+This means that I have to be polite to other people.

 Definition: Politeness is a set of rules of good behaviour.

 Every culture has its own rules of politeness.
 The rules change over time.
-In the past, it was normal for hospital managers not to exchange information with nurses.
-Today, the nurses consider it rude if the managers do not do that (see above).
+Example: In the past, it was normal for hospital managers not to exchange information with nurses.
+Today, the nurses consider it rude if the managers don't do that (see above).

 The model for

 honesty is a fair trial: the accused is treated politely.
 Everyone is obliged to tell the truth.
-Prosecutors are allowed to raise their concerns.
+The prosecutor presents the accusation.
 The accused may defend himself on all points.
 If he is guilty, he will get a just punishment.

 When two people meet, there are three possibilities:

-This looks easy, but it's not, because the line between respectful and disrespectful is fluid.
+This classification looks simple, but it is not, because the line between respectful and disrespectful is fluid.

-respect do not tell lies about others.
-When we criticize another person, we can be wrong.
+Those who have respect do not lie about others.
+When we criticize another person, we may be wrong.
 Therefore, we give the other person the opportunity to defend himself.
-However, if the person we want to
+People without respect

 "Dishonesty creates a climate of wariness that carries corrosive consequences for everyone.
 Social trust is a fragile value; lies initiate its disintegration.
 We all pay a price in reduced willingness to trust others and to enjoy the benefits that such trust makes possible."
 (Smith, T. (2003).
 The metaphysical case for honesty.
 The Journal of Value Inquiry, 37, p.
 517)